GA4 Add Payment Info Event on Shopify

 Funnel Exploration Report

 A smart approach to monitor how customers proceed through your checkout process is to look at the funnel exploration report.
 It displays the number of users who complete each funnel step along with the average time it takes each user to do so.
+The funnel exploration report is divided into two sections:

 • The overview section: provides a summary of how well your checkout process has performed overall.
 It contains stats like the conversion rate, the average time spent in the funnel, and the number of users that abandoned their shopping carts.